Header image

 Foster an open working environment

 Care must be taken to stay connected with remote staff members, to ensure they are supported and feel able to raise any concerns they may have.
-Employers should encourage open conversation about mental health to help support staff.
+Employers should encourage open conversations about mental health to help support staff.
 Managers should also be trained to recognise if a member of staff is struggling.

 Employers need to make sure they tailor their approach towards remote workers according to their business and workers’ needs.
 This will also include complying with health and safety and first aid obligations for any remote workers.
 Remember that you can always Ask a lawyer if you have any questions or concerns about remote working.